charmed-kubernetes/cdk-release-checkers/README.md

+DEPRECATED: These scripts were used to verify release commits and revisions of reactive charms published to the old Charm Store.
+They are no longer used.

 A couple scripts I've been using to verify commits and revisions in Charmed Kubernetes releases.
 Long-term this functionality (not necessarily these scripts) should land in https://github.com/charmed-kubernetes/jenkins.